jccuevas/cpp-docs.es-es/docs/mfc/reference/cmfcribboncheckbox-class.md

 ### <a name="parameters"></a>Parámetros
  [in] *nID*
- Especifica el identificador del comando.
+ Especifica el identificador de comando.

  [in] *lpszText*
  Especifica la etiqueta de texto.